What to Do in Punakaiki: the Gateway to the Paparoa National Park

 It’s not like you weren’t going to visit them anyway.
-The Punakaiki Pancake Rocks and Blowholes are one of the West Coast‘s biggest attractions which have taken million years to form.
-Take the 20-minute coastalwalk to see these strange pancake-like formations emerging from the sea and witness the power of the blowholes best seen at high tide.
+The Punakaiki Pancake Rocks and Blowholes are one of the West Coast’s biggest attractions that have taken a million years to form.
+Take the 20-minute coastal walk to see these strange pancake-like formations emerging from the sea and witness the power of the blowholes best seen at high tide.

-Location: Just off State Highway 6, 900m south of Punakaiki village.
+Location: Just off State Highway 6, 900m (984 yards) south of Punakaiki village.

 2. Explore the Punakaiki Cavern

 Check out this fun free cavern just off the side of the main road!
-A short wooden staircase leads into the cavern entrance where there are 138m of passages to discover.
+A short wooden staircase leads into the cavern entrance where there are 138m (453ft) of passages to discover.
 Look out for stalactites and glowworms.
 Learn more about the cave of the Department of Conservation website.

-Location: Just off State Highway 6, a couple of hundredmetres south of Punakaiki village.
+Location: Just off State Highway 6, a couple of hundred metres/yards south of Punakaiki village.

 3. Hike the Paparoa Track